Kunull/Writeups/docs/Lord of SQLInjection/zombie_assassin.md

 Our input double-quote (`"`) is escaped (`\"`) and then the entire character sequence is reversed (`"\`).
 This causes the original closing single-quote to be escaped (`"\'`) and the `"\' AND pw=` part is treated as a string.

-We can now provide the following URI:
+We can now provide the following URI parameter:

 ```
 ?id="&pw=- -- 1=1 RO